Egalitarian Relationship tool #3

 Last month’s post was for parents who set so many limits on children that the kids become oppositional towards them or self-conscious about just being kids.
 Conversely, if you have trouble setting limits for the child, this is the post for you.

-When you are too afraid you will hurt children with limits, they may learn four unwanted lessons:
+When you are too afraid you will hurt children with limits, they may learn four unwanted lessons that you model:

 to disrespect their own limits for fear of losing the approval of others;